-Don’t Look in the Basement is a 1972 [released 1973] Texas-shot American horror feature film written and directed by S.F.
+Don’t Look in the Basement is a 1973 American horror film written and directed by S.F.
 Brownrigg.
 It is also known as The Snake Pit, Death Ward No.13, Beyond Help and The Forgotten.

 The movie stars Rosie Holotik, Anne MacAdams, Gene Ross, Hugh Feagin, Camilla Carr, William Bill McGhee and Rhea MacAdams.

-On August 14, 2018, VCI Entertainment released the film was part of an S.F.
+On August 14, 2018, VCI Entertainment released the film as part of an S.F.
 Brownrigg double feature Blu-ray and DVD combo.

 Original theatrical trailers on both features